spierala/mini-rx-signal-store-playground/README.md

 * Manage **global state** with a minimum of boilerplate using **Feature Stores**
 * Manage **local component state** with **Component Stores**

+MiniRx always tries to find the sweet spot between powerful, simple and lightweight.

 ### MiniRx Signal Store

 #### Goal